Forensic-Mixture-Analysis/ForensicMixtureAnalysis/FSTFolder/trimming_populations_README.txt

 ###Understanding the Script###

-#Can be in a separate section (anything to do with how script works)#
-#In another paragraph make sure to talk about the outputs in a separate section#

 #Setup#
 In order to run the script, it must import the random, numpy and csv built in modules.